jose-r-lopez/SSI_Extra_Materials/README.md

 ### Seminar 6.
 HTTP headers and CSP

 ### Seminar 7.
 Write-up of a CTF machine

+- **A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players** by devploit: (https://github.com/devploit/ctf-awesome-resources)

 ## Extra materials from the Laboratory classes ##